Jinkkuu/TinyWorld/README.md

 - [X] Allow More than 1 World (Having a World Menu)
 - [ ] Published

-Right Now TinyWorld will be able to run smoothly on mostly any device (iOS, Android, Windows, Linux, BSD, and also Mac OS?)
+Right Now TinyWorld should be able to run smoothly on mostly any device (iOS, Android, Windows, Linux, BSD, and also Mac OS?)